nvda-es/num2words_nvda/readme.md

 	* An input box to write your entry.
 	* A convert button.
 By pressing this button, you will be shown a message box with the final result.
 	* A cancel button: Exits the conversion dialog.
+* Selection mode: If there's selected text containing numbers or numbers between words, the result will be converted and spoken aloud.

+Note: you can also copy the last result that was converted (see below)

 ### Input gestures:

 * Toggle numbers to words (or real time mode): (Unassigned gesture for now to avoid interference with other add-ons).
+* Convert numbers to words based on the selected text (selection mode): unassigned gesture.
 * Open conversion dialog (manual mode): alt+shift+NVDA+n.
+* Copy the last spoken result: unassigned gesture.
 * More features soon!

 #### Important notes: